approov/web-quickstart-fingerprintjs-javascript/README.md

 # Approov Web QuickStart: FingerprintJS - Javascript

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.

-This quickstart is written specifically for web apps making API calls that you wish to protect with the integration of FingerprintJS web protection into the Approov token.
+The core Approov product is targeted at mobile apps, however, we provide several integrations with 3rd party web protection solutions so that a single back-end Approov check can be used to authorize API access.
+This quickstart shows how to use the integration with FingerprintJS to add Approov tokens to your API calls.

-The FingerprintJS web protection is not as strong as the [Approov mobile app attestation](https://approov.io/product) service, but the integration within the Approov token enables the same simple backend token check for both the Approov mobile app attestation and FingerprintJS web protection.
-After checking the Approov token validity its claims can be used to differentiate between requests protected by the Approov mobile app attestation or by the web protection and react differently when that is necessary.
-For example, depending on the sensitivity of the data being provided by the endpoint.
+Note that, FingerprintJS web protection is not as strong as [Approov mobile app attestation](https://approov.io/product), however, for APIs that are used by both the mobile and web channels, a single check to grant access, simplifies the overall implementation of authorization decisions.
+Approov's integration with FingerprintJS requires that the backend first check that an Approov token is present and that it is correctly signed.
+Subsequently, the token claims can be read to differentiate between requests coming from the mobile or web channels and to apply any associated restrictions.
+If required, the full response from the reCAPTHCA check can be embedded in the Approov token to be used by that logic.

-The quickstart is agnostic of any web framework, because the simple Javascript functions it relies on are easily ported to any web framework.

-This quickstart provides a step-by-step example of integrating FingerprintJS into an Approov token on a web app using a simple Shapes example that shows a geometric shape based on a request to an API backend that can be protected with Approov.
+This quickstart provides a step-by-step guide to integrating FingerprintJS with Approov in a web app using a simple demo API backend for obtaining a random shape.
+The integration uses plain Javascript without using any libraries or SDKs.
+As such, you should be able to use it directly or easily port it to your preferred web framework or library.

 If you are looking for another Approov integration you can check our list of [quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/), and if you don't find what you are looking for, then please let us know [here](https://approov.io/contact).